 Keep weight in a healthy range

 – Intake of anti-inflammatory over-the-counter medications is probably the most common way to relieving lower back pain for all patients, including pregnant women.
+One may also try topical analgesics such as Puriya Ultra Relief Cream to get rid of the lower back pain.
 That being said, before you pop the pill you should consult your doctor to see whether it’s safe for you to take the medications, particularly if you also take drugs for some underlying health condition.
 Your doctor will tell you if it’s okay to take some particular medication or he/she can recommend other effective pills you can take during this special time of your life

 Feel free to consult your doctor about the lower back pain and ask for pain relief advice.
 While most expectant mothers feel lower back pain in pregnancy only 50% will seek advice from a health care professional and 70% of those receive some type of treatment.